Graph-Query-Synthesis/GQS/README.md

 server.bolt.listen_address=127.0.0.1:___PORT___1
 server.http.listen_address=127.0.0.1:___PORT___2
 ```
-1. Configure the `config.txt` based on the directory of your Neo4j database.
+4. Configure the `config.txt` based on the directory of your Neo4j database.
 The following commands give you an example when you install the Neo4j database in `neo4j` folder at the current directory, and place testing temporary files in `~/neo4j/`.
-Please note that `THREAD_FOLDER` is a constant that will be subsititued by GQS to put databases under different testing threads to distinct locations. `THREAD_WEB` and `THREAD_SERVER` will be subsititued by GQS to specify the port.  `LOG_DIRECTORY` will be changed to the corresponding log folder.
+Please note that `THREAD_FOLDER` is a constant that will be substituted by GQS to put databases under different testing threads to distinct locations. `THREAD_WEB` and `THREAD_SERVER` will be substituted by GQS to specify the port.  `LOG_DIRECTORY` will be changed to the corresponding log folder.
 ```
 startCommand=aa=$PWD; mkdir -p ~/neo4j/THREAD_FOLDER; cd ~/neo4j/THREAD_FOLDER; cp -r $aa/neo4j ~/neo4j/THREAD_FOLDER; mkdir -p ./logs/neo4j; cd neo4j; ./change_port.sh conf/neo4j.conf THREAD_WEB THREAD_SERVER; ./bin/neo4j-admin server console 2>&1 &
 stopCommand=kill -9 `netstat -tulnp | grep :THREAD_WEB | awk '{print $7}' | cut -d'/' -f1`